ckaestne/seaibib/README.md

 > An interview study with engineers that consider fairness in their ML-enabled products.
 This one looks at the system/software-engineering level, beyond narrow fairness properties at the model level and discusses problems and strategies broadly, including fairness considerations across all lifecycle stages, possible checklists, best practices, holistic auditing, possibly even resulting in changes in system design.
 It does not mention requirements, but many issues are deeply rooted in requirements engineering and system design work.

+Madaio, Michael A., Luke Stark, Jennifer Wortman Vaughan, and Hanna Wallach. "[Co-Designing Checklists to Understand Organizational Challenges and Opportunities around Fairness in AI]()."
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, pp. 1-14.
+2020.

+> Another great paper that looks at requirements engineering for fairness in production ML systems in practice.
+It looks at challenges and suggest a checklist.
+It argues that it's really all about the process integration and about taking a system level view (rather than focusing on model properties).
+Includes the actual checklist.

 ## Software Architecture and Design

 Washizaki, Hironori, Hiromu Uchida, Foutse Khomh, and Yann-Gaël Guéhéneuc. "[Machine Learning Architecture and Design Patterns](http://www.washi.cs.waseda.ac.jp/wp-content/uploads/2019/12/IEEE_Software_19__ML_Patterns.pdf)."
 Paper draft under review, 2019